danielkrupinski/Inflame/README.md

 Inflame is available in 2 versions:

-* `32-bit` - for both 32-bit dll and destination process
+* `32-bit` - `Inflame.asm` - for both 32-bit dll and destination process
-* `64-bit` - for both 64-bit dll and destination process
+* `64-bit` - `Inflame64.asm` - for both 64-bit dll and destination process

-1. ---
+1. Choose correct Inflame version based on dll and destination process architecture.
+See above.
+2. Copy chosen `.asm` file to same directory as `FASM.EXE`.
-2. Open cmd.exe there and enter following command:
+3. Open cmd.exe there and enter following command:
 ```
 fasm Inflame.asm
 ```

-3. If everything went right you should see output similar to this one:
+4. If everything went right you should see output similar to this one:
 ```
 flat assembler  version 1.73.04  (1048576 kilobytes memory)
 3 passes, 1536 bytes.
 ```
 and output executable `Inflame.exe` should exist.

-4. Then run `Inflame.exe` using this syntax:
+5. Then run `Inflame.exe` using this syntax:
 ```
 Inflame [path to dll or dll name when in the same folder] [destination process ID]
 ```